caioluders/caioluders.github.io/h4ck1ng/rootless_sniffing.md

 More deep analysis of this on https://jvns.ca/blog/2020/04/29/why-strace-doesnt-work-in-docker/.

-On Docker running kernels after 4.8 you still can't dump the memory of any of proccess under your user, if the `/proc/sys/kernel/yama/ptrace_scope` is set to `1`  it will only allow `ptrace` if your proccess is the father of the proccess you want to `ptrace`, if it's set to zero you can dump the memory, but it's `1` by default on most systems.
+On Docker running kernels after 4.8 you can use the `process_vm_readv` syscall to dump the memory without attaching to it, but you still can't dump the memory of any of proccess under your user.
+If the `/proc/sys/kernel/yama/ptrace_scope` is set to `1` it will only allow `ptrace`/`process_vm_readv` if your proccess is the father of the proccess you want to `ptrace`, if it's set to zero you can dump the memory, but it's `1` by default on most systems.
 More info on `Yama` on general : https://www.kernel.org/doc/Documentation/security/Yama.txt

 Basically I can only dump the memory of a proccess that I executed, not of any proccess running on my user.
 The workers are executed by the masters proccess that run under root :'( So I can't just spawn a new worker from `www-data`.